zappedx/HyperTweaks/README.md

 HyperTweaks is an extremely simple ADB reliant batch script that optimizes various settings.

+If you have root use [KTweak](https://github.com/tytydraco/KTweak), if your also on mediatek use [PerfMTK](https://github.com/JUANIMAN/PerfMTK) with [PerfMTK-Manager](https://github.com/JUANIMAN/PerfMTK-Manager).

 > [!CAUTION]
 > - Only tested on HyperOS 3.
 > - Make sure you know how to reset via recovery.